Ingredion (NYSE:INGR) Releases Q2 2021 Earnings Guidance

 Ingredion (NYSE:INGR) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $1.62 billion-$1.75 billion, compared to the consensus revenue estimate of $1.54 billion.

-Ingredion (NYSE:INGR) last released its earnings results on Tuesday, May 4th.
-The company reported $1.85 EPS for the quarter, topping analysts’ consensus estimates of $1.62 by $0.23.
+Ingredion (NYSE:INGR) last posted its earnings results on Tuesday, May 4th.
+The company reported $1.85 earnings per share for the quarter, topping analysts’ consensus estimates of $1.62 by $0.23.
+The business had revenue of $1.61 billion for the quarter, compared to analyst estimates of $1.58 billion.
 Ingredion had a return on equity of 15.30% and a net margin of 5.75%.
-The firm had revenue of $1.61 billion for the quarter, compared to analysts’ expectations of $1.58 billion.
-During the same period in the prior year, the firm posted $1.59 earnings per share.
-The company’s quarterly revenue was up 4.6% on a year-over-year basis.
-On average, analysts anticipate that Ingredion will post 5.97 earnings per share for the current year.
+The firm’s revenue was up 4.6% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $1.59 EPS.
+As a group, analysts anticipate that Ingredion will post 5.97 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, April 26th.
-Investors of record on Thursday, April 1st were given a dividend of $0.64 per share.
-The ex-dividend date of this dividend was Wednesday, March 31st.
-This represents a $2.56 annualized dividend and a dividend yield of 2.68%.
+The company also recently declared a quarterly dividend, which was paid on Monday, April 26th.
+Investors of record on Thursday, April 1st were paid a $0.64 dividend.
+The ex-dividend date was Wednesday, March 31st.
+This represents a $2.56 annualized dividend and a yield of 2.64%.
 Ingredion’s dividend payout ratio (DPR) is presently 38.50%.

-In other Ingredion news, SVP Larry Fernandes sold 750 shares of the stock in a transaction dated Friday, May 7th.
-The stock was sold at an average price of $95.00, for a total value of $71,250.00.
-Following the transaction, the senior vice president now owns 16,592 shares of the company’s stock, valued at $1,576,240.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-In the last three months, insiders sold 1,501 shares of company stock worth $140,339.
-1.15% of the stock is owned by corporate insiders.
+In other news, SVP Larry Fernandes sold 750 shares of the company’s stock in a transaction on Friday, May 7th.
+The stock was sold at an average price of $95.00, for a total transaction of $71,250.00.
+Following the completion of the sale, the senior vice president now directly owns 16,592 shares in the company, valued at approximately $1,576,240.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Over the last quarter, insiders have sold 1,501 shares of company stock valued at $140,339.
+Corporate insiders own 1.15% of the company’s stock.

 Ingredion Company Profile